Robert Alexander Cameron: Civil War service

 When the American Civil War began, Cameron was a doctor in practice at Valparaiso and a member of the Indiana House of Representatives.

 He enlisted in the 9th Indiana, a three-month regiment, and was elected captain on April 23, 1861.
 With the 9th, Cameron saw service in the Western Virginia Campaigns.
 After those three months were up, Cameron re-enlisted for the duration of hostilities and was appointed lieutenant colonel of the 19th Indiana Infantry on July 29.

 In September 1861, Cameron and the 19th Indiana fought in a skirmish at Chain Bridge, one of the bridges over the Potomac River leading into Washington, D.C.
 After the action Col. Solomon Meredith, Cameron's brigade commander, thought highly of his performance, stating that he "rode the lines giving orders and maintaining a calmness that was not even shattered when the concussion of a shell brought his horse to its knees."
-Despite this praise, Cameron was not able to get along with Meredith, and asked Indiana governor Oliver Morton to be removed from the 19th and assigned elsewhere.
+Despite this praise, Cameron was not able to get along with Meredith and asked Indiana Governor Oliver Morton to be removed from the 19th and assigned elsewhere.
 His request would be granted early in the following year.

-On February 3, 1862, Cameron was transferred to the 34th Indiana, and Cameron and the 34th fought in Missouri at the action near New Madrid and the following Battle of Island Number Ten that February to April.
+On February 3, 1862, Cameron was transferred to the 34th Indiana, and Cameron and the 34th fought in Missouri at the action near New Madrid and the following Battle of Island Number Ten from February to April.
 He also participated in the capture of Memphis, Tennessee, on June 6.
 Cameron was then promoted to colonel and given command of the 34th, both on June 15.

-With his regiment Cameron participated in the 1863 Vicksburg Campaign, where he was slightly wounded in his eyes during the Battle of Port Gibson on May 1.
+With his regiment, Cameron participated in the 1863 Vicksburg Campaign, where he was slightly wounded in his eyes during the Battle of Port Gibson on May 1.
 Cameron was promoted to brigadier general in the Union Army on August 11, 1863.
 After several stints of brigade command in late 1863 and 1864, he led a division of the XIII Corps during the 1864 Red River Campaign.
 During the Battle of Mansfield in Louisiana on April 8, Cameron's men attempted to reinforce the crumbling Union line around 5 p.m., but were forced back when it finally broke near 6 p.m.